asift91/Manual_Migration/option1.md

     - MySQL version: 5.6, 5.7 and 8.0
     - Ubuntu version: 16.04-LTS
 - The infrastructure will create the following resources by using the predefined ARM template:
-- **Network Template:** Network Template will create virtual network,Network Security Group, Network Interface, subnet, Public IP, Load Balancer/App gateway and Redis cache etc.
+- **Network Template:** Network Template will create virtual network, Network Security Group, Network Interface, subnet, Public IP, Load Balancer/App gateway and Redis cache etc.
      - Creates a virtual network with string as name , apiVersion, Location and DNS server name.
      - The AddressSpace that contains an array of IP address ranges that can be used by subnets

     - **Virtual network:** An Azure Virtual Network is a representation of your own network in the cloud.
 It is a logical isolation of the Azure cloud dedicated to your subscription.
 When you create a VNet, your services and VMs within your VNet can communicate directly and securely with each other in the cloud.
 More information on Virtual Network [click here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).
     - **Network Security Group:** A network security group (NSG) is a networking filter (firewall) containing a list of security rules allowing or denying network traffic to resources connected to Azure VNets.
 For more information [click here](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview).
-    -   **Network Interface:** A network interface enables an Azure Virtual Machine to communicate with internet, Azure and onpremise resources.[click here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-netwAork-interface)
+    -   **Network Interface:** A network interface enables an Azure Virtual Machine to communicate with internet, Azure and onpremise resources. [click here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-netwAork-interface) for more information.
     - **Subnet:** A subnet or subnetwork is a smaller network inside a large network.
 By default, an IP in a subnet can communicate with any other IP inside the VNET.
 More information on Subnet [click here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet).
     - **Public IP:** Public IP addresses are used to communicate Azure resources to the Internet.
 The address is dedicated to the Azure resource.
 More information on Public IP [click here](https://docs.microsoft.com/en-us/azure/virtual-network/public-ip-addresses#:~:text=Public%20IP%20addresses%20enable%20Azure,IP%20assigned%20can%20communicate%20outbound).
     - **Load Balancer:** It is an efficient distribution of network or application traffic across multiple servers in a server farm.
 Ensures high availability and reliability by sending requests only to servers that are online.
 More information on Load balancer  [click here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-load-balancer#:~:text=An%20Azure%20load%20balancer%20is,traffic%20to%20an%20operational%20VM).
-    - ***Note***: Any of the 4 pre-defined template will deploy Azure Load Balancer,only in Fully Configurable deployment user has choice to choose App Gateway instead of Load Balancer,
+    - ***Note***: Any of the 4 pre-defined template will deploy Azure Load Balancer, only in Fully Configurable deployment user has choice to choose App Gateway instead of Load Balancer,
     -  **Azure Application Gateway**: It is a web traffic load balancer that enables you to manage traffic to your web applications.
 Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example URI path or host headers.
 More information on App Gateway [click here](https://docs.microsoft.com/en-us/azure/application-gateway/overview).
     - **Redis Cache:** Azure Cache for Redis provides an in-memory data store based on the open-source software Redis.
 Redis improves the performance and scalability of an application that uses on backend data stores heavily.
 It is able to process large volumes of application request by keeping frequently accessed data in the server memory that can be written to and read from quickly. [click here](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview).

 - **Storage Template:**
     -  storage account  template will create a storage account  with FileStorage Kind and Premium LRS replication, Size of 1TB.
-For more example[click here](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
+For more information [click here](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
     -   As per the predefined template storage account with Azure files creates File Share.
     -   An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
 The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS
     - The types of storage accounts are General-purpose V2, General-purpose V1, BlockBlobStorage, File Storage, BlobStorage accounts.